 Do As Bieber Does – Dissecting Justin Bieber’s Songwriting

-There aren’t a great deal of circumstances where this advice would be prudent, Justin Bieber does oh so many things right in his latest hit “What Do You Mean”.
+There aren’t many circumstances where this advice would be prudent, Justin Bieber does oh so many things right in his latest hit “What Do You Mean”.
 Anyone who tells you they don’t like this song has an honesty deficit and you should be cautious about what else they are lying to you about.
 Let’s have a look at Justin Bieber’s approach to songwriting.

 JB sounds at a soulful peak in this lilting 125bpm stunner, topped by a worldy, Shakuhachi type hook and propelled by a Piano chord sequence that never quite lands.

 By looking at some of the compositional techniques present in the chord sequence, we can arm ourselves with a few handy tools to keep in mind when writing songs.
 Whether or not this track was composed with these things in mind is irrelevant as we are just aiming to deconstruct this beauty so we can bottle a bit of it for ourselves.

 The song is in the key of A flat or Ab and features a recurring, looping four bar sequence consisting of the chords: Dbadd9,Ab, Fm and Db/Bb

 Simplified these are the chords 4,1,6 and 5 in the Key of Aflat major.

 4 | 1 6 | 5 |4 :||

 To recreate this sequence, lets invent a couple of rules to follow in an order that translates to a potential compositional workflow.

 The sequence starts on the 4 chord and saves the tonic chord for a brief interlude on beats one and two of bar two.